-Tulsa Chautauqua is a live FREE history-oriented Event that is fun entertainment and education for the whole family.
+Tulsa Chautauqua is a FREE living history Event offering family-fun entertainment and education for.
 But behind the scenes, Event planning, recruitment, coordination and production requires thousands of hours of dedicated work and costs up to $30,000 per season.

-Because Tulsa Chautauqua is widely recognized as an historically and culturally significant Event, the following not-for-profit, public and private organizations, as well as individual philanthropists have generously contributed money and resources to see the annual event continues to thrive:
+Because Tulsa Chautauqua is widely recognized as an historically and culturally significant Event, the following not-for-profit, public and private organizations and philanthropists have generously contributed to ensure this annual event continues to thrive:

 Oklahoma Humanities Council

 National Endowment for the Humanities

 The Gelvin Foundation